openmc-dev/openmc/docs/source/usersguide/input.rst

     .. note:: The ``scores`` in ``trigger`` must have been defined in ``scores`` in ``tally``.
 And each trigger just includes a scores.
 An optional "all" is also allowed.
-But this means all the scores in this tally share the same trigger.
+This means all the scores in this tally share the same trigger.

    *Default*:None